Allegiant Air: 2000s

-In the fall of 2001, Allegiant exited bankruptcy and the case was officially closed in early 2002.
-In March 2002, Allegiant entered into a long-term contract with Harrah's to provide charter services to its casinos in Laughlin and Reno, Nevada.
-At the same time, the airline acquired its first McDonnell Douglas MD-80 jetliner.
-From 2002 through 2004, the airline developed its scheduled-service business model.
-By 2004, Allegiant was flying from 13 small cities to Las Vegas and offering bundled air and hotel packages.
+Allegiant entered into a long-term agreement with Harrah's in March 2002 to provide charter flights to its casinos in Laughlin and Reno.
+Around the same time, the airline acquired its first McDonnell Douglas MD-80 aircraft.
+Between 2002 and 2004, Allegiant developed its scheduled-service model around leisure travel from smaller cities to Las Vegas.
+By 2004, the airline served Las Vegas from 13 small cities and sold bundled vacation packages that combined airfare and hotel accommodations.